How to Make a Death Benefit Claim: A Step-by-Step Guide

 Term life insurance policies cover a fixed period, usually 10–30 years.
 The beneficiaries get a death benefit payment if the policyholder passes away during the policy term.
 However, if the insured person outlives the policy term, it expires with no payout for surviving dependents.

 Permanent life insurance policies offer financial protection for the entire lives of policyholders as long as they keep paying insurance premiums.
 Typically, you can also withdraw against the cash value component of these policies or borrow up to 90% of the insured value on request.
-Finally, upon the policyholder’s demise, a lump sum benefit is made to the beneficiaries as part of a deceased estate.
+Finally, upon the policyholder’s demise, a lump sum benefit is made to the beneficiaries as part of the deceased’s estate.

 More about life insurance claims >